LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

 $$e_{\mathrm{sampler}} = (\sqrt{e} \sin{\omega})^2 + (\sqrt{e} \cos{\omega} )^2
   = 0.004$$

-While the reported median value for the eccentricity in the model parameters section is $e = 0.061$.
+while the reported median value for the eccentricity in the model parameters section is $e = 0.061$.